Thornham St. James’ C.E. (controlled) Primary School

-- Every classroom from reception to Year 6 has at least 1 laptop connected to the school network and an interactive whiteboard with sound and internet facilities.
+- Every classroom from reception to Year 6 has an interactive whiteboard with sound and connected to the Wi-Fi.

 - Each class from Reception to Year 6 has an allocated slot across the week for teaching of specific ICT and computing skills